 2 Middle Node Common Service Entities (MN-CSE) P, and Q.

 A MN-CSE has a local database containing information on their registered AE.
-The local database includes location information (where each device is currently located), the device type, etc. Let P and Q have some Semantic Discovery Agreement (SDA) with A. Semantic Discovery Agreement (SDA) can be relaxed inside a single Service Provider, see Note 2 of Definition 2.
+The local database includes location information (where each device is presently located), the device type, etc. Let P and Q have some Semantic Discovery Agreement (SDA) with A. Semantic Discovery Agreement (SDA) can be relaxed inside a single Service Provider, see Note 2 of Definition 2.

 4 Infrastructure Node Common Service Entities (IN-CSE) A, B, C, and D.